List of Superman & Lois characters: John Henry Irons

-Morgan Edge / Tal-Rho
+Tal-Rho / Morgan Edge

-Morgan Edge (portrayed by Adam Rayner; main: season 1; recurring: season 2; Jack Rehbein as a 10-year-old, Ben Cockell as a 19-year-old Tal-Rho) is an intelligent, eloquent and impassioned self-made mogul" and CEO of Edge EnerCorp who has taken an interest in Smallville, raising suspicion from Lois.
+Morgan Edge (portrayed by Adam Rayner; main: season 1; special guest: season 2; Jack Rehbein as a 10-year-old, Ben Cockell as a 19-year-old Tal-Rho) is an intelligent, eloquent and impassioned self-made mogul" and CEO of Edge EnerCorp who has taken an interest in Smallville, raising suspicion from Lois.
 In Smallville, Edge's company Edge EnerCorp gains ownership of a mine that contains X-Kryptonite which he plans to use to continue experiments in an attempt to create a superpowered army.
 His previous experiments resulted in only one non-flawed subject, his assistant Leslie Larr.
 His work in Smallville brings him into further conflict with Lois Lane and an alternate John Henry Irons, who comes from an Earth where a similar army led by Superman ravaged Metropolis and murdered John's wife, Lois.
-Edge is later revealed to be a Kryptonian named Tal-Rho, the son of Lara Lor-Van and Zeta-Rho and thus Superman's maternal half-brother.
+Edge is later revealed to be a Kryptonian named Tal-Rho, the son of Lara Lor-Van and Zeta-Rho, and Superman's maternal half-brother.

-His escape pod landed in England, where he immediately came into conflict with the local townspeople.
+His escape pod landed in England, where he came into conflict with the local townspeople.
 He was captured and experimented on before managing to escape, causing him to hate mankind.
 His goal is to resurrect Krypton on Earth by implanting Kryptonian consciousnesses into human hosts using the X-Kryptonite and the Eradicator.
 Upon finding Superman's body at the Fortress of Solitude following the defeat of most of the Subjekts, Tal-Rho uses Kryptonian technology to review Superman's memories, discovering his human family.
-With his family threatened, Superman agrees to accompany Tal-Rho to his hideout where the A.I. of Zeta-Rho instructs Tal-Rho to use the Eradicator on him.
+With his family threatened, Superman agrees to accompany Tal-Rho to his hideout where the A.I. of Zeta-Rho instructs Tal-Rho to use the Eradicator on him and implant the consciousness of General Zod inside him.
 After the attempt is thwarted during a fight with John, Tal-Rho is defeated with the Eradicator not being found and is placed in a Kryptonite cell.
-What nobody knows is that Tal-Rho had somehow become fused with the Eradicator which enables him to overcome the Kryptonite and begin his next plot that involved placing a copy of Zeta-Rho into Jordan.
-Superman and John were able to defeat Tal-Rho and remove Zeta-Rho from Jordan.
-Tal-Rho and Leslie are placed in DOD custody.
+What nobody knows is that Tal-Rho had somehow become fused with the Eradicator which enables him to overcome the Kryptonite and begin his next plot that involves placing a copy of Zeta-Rho into Jordan due to Jordan's Kryptonian powers.
+Superman and John are able to defeat Tal-Rho and remove Zeta-Rho from Jordan.
+Tal-Rho and Leslie are both placed in DOD custody.